 Here’s another favorite.
-When the kids fight over a crappy toy, I punish them for fighting by making them throw out the disputed toy.
-My daughter always wants the toys someone else is playing with.
+When the kids fight over a crappy toy, they must throw out the disputed toy.

-I just bought it myself… the Kindle version.
+I bought it recently myself… the Kindle version.

-The best way to avoid clutter is to not buy stuff in the first place.
+The best way to avoid clutter is not to buy stuff in the first place.
 Make purchases on purpose.
 I’m not going to lecture you on this.
-Save your money.
+Keep the money you earn.

 Frugality, minimalism, and personal finance are so often intertwined.
-Earn more, spend less, and keep the rest to invest.
-Don’t spend it on crap that takes up space so you don’t need extra space to store it all.
+Earn more, spend less, and invest the surplus.
+Don’t spend money on crap that takes up so much space that you need extra space to store it all.